7kdz/Modern-calculator/README.md

-# GlassCalc
+# Modern calculator - Glass style

-Una calculadora simple pero visualmente moderna, con interfaz *glassmorphism* y soporte para modo oscuro.
+A simple yet visually modern calculator with a *glassmorphism* interface and dark mode support, built with HTML, CSS, and JS.

-## 🌟 Características
+## 🌟 Features

-- Interfaz *glass UI* con efecto difuminado
+- *Glass UI* with a blur effect
-- Modo claro/oscuro con cambio animado
+- Light/dark mode with animated switching
-- Adaptativa para móviles
+- Mobile-responsive
-- Soporte para teclado físico
+- Physical keyboard support
-- Historial de la última operación
+- History of the last operation
-- Operaciones básicas: suma, resta, multiplicación, división y decimales
+- Basic operations: addition, subtraction, multiplication, division, and decimals

-## 🖥️ Vista previa
+## 🖥️ Preview

 ![image](https://github.com/user-attachments/assets/98a0b1e4-c040-48a6-8b2e-6b750d6fb343)

-## 📦 Cómo usar
+## 📦 How to use

-1. Abre el archivo `index.html` en tu navegador.
+1. Open the `index.html` file in your browser.
-2. Usa el mouse o el teclado para ingresar valores.
+2. Use the mouse or keyboard to enter values.
-3. Pulsa `=` o la tecla `Enter` para calcular.
+3. Press `=` or the `Enter` key to calculate.
-4. Usa `C` o `Backspace` para borrar un carácter, `AC` o `Escape` para reiniciar.
+4. Use `C` or `Backspace` to delete a character, `AC` or `Escape` to restart.

-## 🎨 Tema oscuro
+## 🎨 Dark Theme

-Pulsa el interruptor ☀️ / 🌙 en la esquina superior derecha para cambiar de tema.
+Tap the ☀️ / 🌙 toggle in the top right corner to change the theme.

-## 🔧 Tecnologías utilizadas
+## 🔧 Technologies Used

 - HTML5
-- CSS3 (incluyendo media queries y *backdrop-filter*)
+- CSS3 (including media queries and *backdrop-filter*)
-- JavaScript (sin frameworks)
+- JavaScript (no frameworks)

-## ✨ Captura adicional
+## ✨ Additional Screenshot

-Puedes agregar una captura de pantalla del modo oscuro o una animación .gif con el cambio de tema.
+You can add a dark mode screenshot or a .gif animation when changing the theme.

 ---

-### 💡 Autor
+### 💡 Author

 Ankus